 We define the function $a_{4}(m):\Sigma_{q}\longrightarrow{\mathbb{R}}$ for $m\in{\Sigma_q}$ by the rule:

 The set of functions $a_4(m)$ where $m\in{\Sigma_q}$ is denoted by $A_4$.
 Note that $A_4\subset U_{[0,1]}(1,q)$.

-The following lemma is a particular case of well known result for so--called NEPS of graphs (see \cite{Cvetkovic}, Theorem 2.3.4): \begin{lemma} Let $G_1$ and $G_2$ be two graphs, $\lambda$ and $\mu$ be eigenvalues of $G_1$ and $G_2$ respectively, $x$ and $y$ be eigenvectors for $\lambda$ and $\mu$.
-Then the graph $G_1\square G_2$ has the eigenvalue $\lambda+\mu$ and $x\otimes y$ is the eigenvector corresponding to $\lambda+\mu$.
+The following lemma is a particular case of well known result for so--called NEPS of graphs (see \cite{Cvetkovic}, Theorem 2.3.4): \begin{lemma} Let $G_1$ and $G_2$ be two graphs, let $\lambda$ and $\mu$ be eigenvalues of $G_1$ and $G_2$ respectively, and let $x$ and $y$ be eigenvectors for $\lambda$ and $\mu$.
+Then the graph $G_1\square G_2$ has the eigenvalue $\lambda+\mu$ and $x\otimes y$ is an eigenvector corresponding to $\lambda+\mu$.

 \end{lemma}

 Since and $H(m+n,q)=H(m,q)\square H(n,q)$, by Lemma~\ref{eigenvectors of product} we immediately obtain the following corollary: \begin{corollary} Let $f_1\in{U_{i}(m,q)}$ and $f_2\in{U_{j}(n,q)}$.
 Then $f_1\cdot f_2\in{U_{i+j}(m+n,q)}$.